 Livingston in Columbia County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 8.52′ N, 73° 46.701′ W. Marker is in Livingston, New York, in Columbia County.
-Marker is on Old Post Road (County Route 19) south of Church Road (County Route 10), on the right when traveling north.
-Marker is mounted directly on the subject Livingston Town Hall building, above eye-level and to the right of the front windows.
+42° 8.517′ N, 73° 46.726′ W. Marker is in Livingston, New York, in Columbia County.
+Marker is on Old Post Road (County Route 19) north of Livingston Circle, on the left when traveling north.
+Marker is located on the west side of Old Post Road, in the small plaza to the west of Livingston Town Hall.
 Touch for map.
-Marker is at or near this postal address: 119 County Route 19, Livingston NY 12541, United States of America.
+Marker is in this post office area: Livingston NY 12541, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Livingston, New York

 1. Early Settlers of Livingston, Columbia County.
 Robert Livingston, the first lord of the manor, was married July 9, 1679, to Alida Schuyler, widow of the Rev. Nicholas Van Rensselaer, by whom he had nine children, five of whom grew to mature years, Philip, Robert, Gilbert, Margaret, and Joanna.
 (Submitted on July 14, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)